 What happens during the first session?

-I offer a free of charge initial meeting where we can look at what’s going on in your life right now that has lead you to explore counselling.
+We can look at what’s going on in your life right now that has lead you to explore counselling.
 You don’t need to prepare anything for this session but it might be helpful to think about what goals or expectations you have from therapy.
 It’s also an opportunity for you to meet me and see whether I’m the right counsellor for you.
 We can talk about how I work and talking with me will give you an idea of what our sessions might be like.

 How many sessions will I need?

 This depends on what you’d like to get out of coming to therapy and any goals that you’ve set.
 There is no minimum or maximum but I usually recommend we meet initially for 6 sessions, review how things are going and go from there.
 There’s no right or wrong; some people come to counselling to focus on one specific issue/ challenge and will come for relatively short-term therapy, whereas others will prefer longer term work to help them work through several issues or perhaps more deep rooted work.

 I’m accredited by the British Association for Counselling and Psychotherapy (BACP).
 My qualifications include a Diploma in Integrative Counselling and an M.Sc and B.Sc in psychology and sociology.
 I have also attended short courses on; gestalt therapy, Autism Spectrum Disorder, stress and anxiety in those with autism, compassion focused therapy, cognitive behaviour therapy (CBT), managing suicidal feelings, gestalt chair work, working creatively, self harm, and anger management.